bnjns/rich-slack-statuses/readme.md

 #### Google Calendar

-Ensure you have a GCP service account which has read access to the desired calendar:
+Ensure you have a GCP service account which has read access to the desired calendar, and set the JSON credentials in either the `GOOGLE_CREDENTIALS` secret or a `gcp-credentials.json` file.

 - _Settings and sharing_ > _Share with specific people_
 - Add the service account email with the _See all event details_ permission

 The calendar can then be configured by setting the `CALENDAR_ID` environment variable.

+### Secrets

+This app has different methods for retrieving secrets, such as the Slack token, depending on your desired config and deployment method; simply set the `SECRET_TYPE` environment variable to the desired method:

+- `env`: Use environment variables.
+The secret name is the environment variable name.
+Not recommended in production.

 ### Predefined configurations